learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 dAL = - (np.divide(Y, AL) - np.divide(1 - Y, 1 - AL)) # derivative of cost wrt AL
 ```

 You can then feed this into our `linear_activation_backward` function that we defined above to successively update the gradients stored in our cache.
-Remember that our last layer of the network will be the first to be updated and uses the sigmoid activation function (appropriate for our classifcation purposes).
+Remember that our last layer of the network will be the first to be updated and uses the sigmoid activation function (appropriate for our classification purposes).
 All of the previous layers, will use the relu activation function.

-With that, complete the skeleton function `L_model_backward` below in order to succesively calculate the gradients for each layer and return these as a dictionary.
+With that, complete the skeleton function `L_model_backward` below in order to successively calculate the gradients for each layer and return these as a dictionary.

 ```python